oxfordcontrol/COSMO.jl/README.md

-solverTime | Total time used to solve the problem setupTime | Setup time = graphTime + factorTime graphTime | Time used to perform chordal decomposition factorTime | Time used to vector the system of linear equations iterTime | Time spent in iteration loop projTime | Time spent in projection functions postTime | Time used for post processing
+solverTime | Total time used to solve the problem setupTime | Setup time = graphTime + factorTime graphTime | Time used to perform chordal decomposition factorTime | Time used to factor the system of linear equations iterTime | Time spent in iteration loop projTime | Time spent in projection functions postTime | Time used for post processing